kyma-project/kyma/docs/getting-started/08-connect-external-application.md

   EOF
   ```

 2. Check that the Application CR was created.
-This is indicated by the `deployed` status:
+This is indicated by the status `deployed`:

    ```bash
    kubectl get application commerce-mock -o=jsonpath="{.status.installationStatus.status}"